-Public engagement has adapted to the COVID-19 pandemic with surprising results .
-Applicants will need to consider how to conduct public outreach and engagement during these times.
+Applicants will need to consider how to conduct public outreach and engagement that allows for both in-person and virtual options.
 Below are some resources to help applicants evaluate and develop the best strategy for public engagement.

-• Caltrans Planning Horizons, "Digital Public Engagement and Transportation: Getting It Right - Theory, Techniques and Best Practices.": Digital engagement can greatly increase the reach of public education and involvement; many public agencies have been surprised by the positive results and substantial increase in participants.
+Caltrans Planning Horizons, "Digital Public Engagement and Transportation: Getting It Right - Theory, Techniques and Best Practices.": Digital engagement can greatly increase the reach of public education and involvement; many public agencies have been surprised by the positive results and substantial increase in participants.